abeelen/kidsdata/CONTRIBUTING.md

     Now you can make your changes locally.

+4b.
+Install the pre-commit hook

+        $ pre-commit install

+    Each of the commits will need to pass black and flake8 linter To get flake8 and black, just pip or conda install them into your virtualenv.

-5. When you\'re done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with
+5. [Optionnal for the moment] When you\'re done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox:
-    tox:

-        $ flake8 kissdata tests
+        $ flake8 kidsdata tests
         $ python setup.py test
         $ tox